- On January 1, 2024

 Flying is only really comfortable if you fly business class.
-A large chair, no crowds, peace, enough space and amazing meals with chocolates for dessert.
+A large chair, no busy crowds, peace, enough space and amazing meals with chocolates for dessert, right?
 However, most people still fly economy class.

 A long flight is always challenging.
 Fortunately, there are some ways to get through such a long journey.
 Here are a few tips tips for long flights that will make you less tired.

 1 | Take A Direct Flight

 It will save you at least three hours of waiting at an airport, apart from the fact that you have a longer waiting time if you miss your connection for any reason.
 Moreover, it is also better in terms of CO2 emissions.

 2 | Check-In Beforehand